Lyn Paul website 'Then' logo. Lyn Paul website banner.

 North Vietnamese troops capture Saigon, the capital of South Vietnam, on Wednesday, 30th April.
 US citizens and other foreign nationals are evacuated to waiting navy ships.
 Saigon is immediately renamed Ho Chi Minh City.

-May On 5th May the British social services secretary Barbara Castle announces the government's intention to abolish pay beds (where patients pay for advantages such as privacy) in National Health Service hospitals.
+May On 5th May the Secretary of State for Health and Social Services, Barbara Castle, announces the UK government's intention to abolish pay beds (where patients pay for advantages such as privacy) in National Health Service (NHS) hospitals.

 On 17th May Elton John is awarded a Platinum disc for sales in excess of 1 million of his new LP Captain Fantastic And The Brown Dirt Cowboy.
 The LP is the first album to achieve Platinum status on the day of its release.
 On 7th June it becomes the first album to enter the US chart at number 1.

-Sculptor Barbara Hepworth dies in a fire at her studio in St. Ives on 20th May.
+Sculptor Barbara Hepworth dies on 20th May, aged 72, in a fire at her studio in St. Ives.

-In the first referendum in British history 67.2% of UK electors vote to stay in the European Economic Community (EEC).
+June In a referendum held on Thursday, 5th June (the first in British history), 67.2% of UK electors vote to stay in the European Economic Community (EEC).

 On Monday, 9th June proceedings in the House of Commons are broadcast on the radio for the first time.
 The Secretary of State for Industry, Tony Benn, is the first minister to be questioned live on air.